A musician calls the symphony office to talk to the conductor. “I’m sorry,he’s dead,” comes the reply.

 What’s the difference between an opera conductor and a baby?

-A baby sucks its fingers.
+A baby sucks his fingers.

 A new conductor is at his first rehearsal.